mendiolamj/cg-cloud-foundations-wiki/KMS-Workshop-Part-4.md

 Another useful parameter is the "**AWS Access Key**".
 With it, you can filter by the AWS access key ID that was used to sign the request.
 If the request was made with temporary credentials, the access key ID of the temporary credential is what will show up as the access key.

 Now let's try to set up a new filter by "**User Name**" attribute.
 For the attribute value, use the same "**User name**" that you have obtained in one of the request listed when you filtered by "**GenerateDataKey**" Event name.
 You should obtain a full list of AWS KMS operations performed by the user.
 Also other logged operations in other services, if the user has made any.
-An example in figure below:

 You can filter by many other parameters to collect all needed information to audit AWS KMS usage.
 A list of AWS KMS events that can be displayed in CloudTrail can be checked in this part of the [AWS KMS Documentation](https://docs.aws.amazon.com/kms/latest/developerguide/logging-using-cloudtrail.html).